aoyshi/dashyjs/README.md

 - [ ] Close terminal, reopen a new one and run this to verify: `command -v nvm`
 - [ ] Install Node: `nvm install node` and verify `node -v`
 - [ ] Install NPM: `nvm install-latest-npm` and verify `npm -v`

+## Running The Code

+- [ ] Pull in remote Git code into your PC by running this in your GitBash VSCode Terminal: `git clone git@github.com:aoyshi/dashyjs.git`
+- [ ] Install all node modules required by this code: `npm install`
+- [ ] Go into the sourcecode directory: `cd dashyjs/src`
+- [ ] Run the main code file and see the output in the terminal: `node main.js`

+## First Discord Bot

+The instructions here are pretty good! >> https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/